ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/databases_mongodb_actually.md

 * The collection name may very well be the same as the database name in many simple applications (e.g. cars, counties, etc.)
 * Perhaps the best way to choose a name is think about what kind of “thing” in the real world is represented by each item in the collection.
 If it’s a collection of JSON objects representing movies, call it 'movies'.

+We don't want to create our database user inside mLab because once you type in the password, you won't be able to see it.
+The best way to go about this is to (1) create an `env.sh` file to create environmental variables for local hosting or (2) create these variables in Heroku for your web app.
+We will be doing the latter.
+If you're interested in the env.sh and doing this locally, talk to a mentor.

+Think of a simple username such as dbuser1.
+Note, this is not a *human* user, but rather a "machine user", i.e. it is the user/password credentials that will be used by your Python application to connect to this database.

+Next, your password will be random characters such as weaf8jawel8f8waefjawe8fjlaw8fhalwifhaw3.
+We will copy-and-paste that password (not literally the one on this web page) into the mLab user creation form from Heroku.
+Let's get jump into this part.

+On Heroku, go to your app's main page, go to 'Settings', and click the 'Reveal Config Vars' (This should be very familiar from OAuth and you should see your vars from it).

+Make sure to add the following variables to the Config Vars (MONGO_DBNAME, MONGO_HOST, MONGO_PASSWORD, MONGO_PORT, MONGO_USERNAME) with *your* corresponding values on Heroku as shown in the photo:

+IMAGE HERE

+For example, dbuser1 would be the value for MONGO_USERNAME.
+Copy the value for MONGO_PASSWORD and go back to mLab.
+Click the tab called 'Users' and click the 'Add database user' button.
+Use dbuser1 (for example) and past the password in the corresponding fields.

+Now you have mLab set up with a database and collection and your mlab is connected to your Heroku account through the variables.

 # Step 6: Implement MongoDB in your Python file